Staff profile

 I am a Senior Lecturer (Research) in the Institute of Education at the University of Derby.

-I currently work on the innovative Young Researchers Young Voices project which employs young people with special needs and/or disabilities as co-researchers to gather data about children and young people with special needs and/or disabilities and the support they receive.
+I currently work on the innovative award winning Young Researchers Young Voices project which employs five young people with special needs and disabilities as co-researchers to gather and analyse data about children and young people with special needs and disabilities.
+The research focusses on how children and young people with SEND are involved in the decisions made about their support, how much agency they have in the process, and their lived experiences of SEND support.

 Teaching responsibilities